 620. Theories and Systems of Psychology (5).
 CORE COURSE.

 A study of historical developments leading to various systematic foundations in contemporary psychology.
 Offered Winter and Summer quarters.

 621. Community Psychology (5).
-CORE COURSE.Introducing the general area of community psychology.
-Theory and practice are described with emphasis on community service, agencies and resources.
+CORE COURSE.
+Introducing the general area of community psychology.
+Theory and practice are described with emphasis on community service, agencies and tice are described with emphasis on community service, agencies and resources.
+Offered Fall and Spring quarters.